TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 Excellent!
 The circular reference trajectory rate commands improved the controller's ability to track the trajectory and mitigate the lagged response.
 It's interesting that the controller tracks slightly outside of the circular trajectory, but per requirements, this is within bounds!
 Let's put the controller through another test with a dynamic z position reference.

-## Simulation Test Scenario #4: Track a 1m radius circular path with the altitude ramping to 1m, while pointing the +X axis towards the center (spiral mode)
+## Simulation Test Scenario #4: Track a 1m radius CCW circular path with the altitude ramping up and down to 1m, while pointing the +X axis towards the center (spiral mode)

 <img width="1580" height="1173" alt="scenario4_quadcopter_states_yaw_integrator_ _vel_reference" src="https://github.com/user-attachments/assets/4468e720-84ab-4fc2-b937-71eaeebcb9bc" />